SAMCL: Empowering SAM to Continually Learn from Dynamic Domains with Extreme Storage Efficiency

-This section presents the quantitative evaluations conducted during the CS process.
+This section presents the visualized evaluations conducted during the CL process.
 The incremental datasets are ordered as Kvasir, CAMO, ISTD, ISIC, and COD, corresponding to steps $1$ through $5$.
-As shown in \cref{fig:qualitive}, we evaluate the Kvasir dataset throughout the entire CS process, assessing its quantitative performance after all incremental training steps.
-The result demonstrates the robustness of \ourM.
+As shown in Figure~\ref{fig:qualitive}, we evaluate the Kvasir dataset throughout the entire CL process, assessing its quantitative performance after all incremental training steps.
+The result demonstrates the robustness of \method.
 Although ER demonstrates excellent performance in the final step, it still exhibits some degradation in segmentation ability for the Kvasir dataset during intermediate steps.

-\section{Influence of Different Incremental Orders}
+\subsection{Influence of Different Incremental Orders}

-This section presents detailed evaluating data in \cref{sec:experiment}. \cref{tab:main_detail} shows the final testing performance of each dataset after the CS process described in \cref{tab:main}. \cref{tab:orders} provides the evaluation metric values for all orders depicted in \cref{fig:robust}. \ourM~demonstrates excellent performance across all tested orders.
-Notably, ER occasionally exhibits better performance when transferring to unseen domains, which can be attributed to replaying previous samples during the CS process, thereby enhancing generalization.
-However, in most orders, SAMCL outperforms ER even without replaying previous samples.
+CL is challenged not only by catastrophic forgetting but also by the sensitivity to task order \cite{order}, which can lead to unstable performance.

+This section evaluates the performance of \method under different task orderings.
+As shown in Table~\ref{tab:orders} of the Appendix, we compare the CL performance of ER, MoDA, and \method across six distinct incremental orders.
+The results show the excellent performance of \method in all orders, especially in average accuracy (AA) and forgetting measure (FM) metrics.
+To better illustrate the robustness of each method, Figure~\ref{fig:robust} of the Appendix presents an analysis of robustness.

+To provide a more comprehensive evaluation beyond continual learning (CL) metrics, we report the detailed final test results corresponding to Table~\ref{tab:main} in Table~\ref{tab:main_detail}.